theinnbox/theinnbox.github.io/_posts/2018-11-23-for-heartbreak-take-a-trip.markdown

 Or one drug really...a boy.
 I see myself as a strong-willed feminist who knows her worth and knows what she wants.
 However, I had no power over this drug, no self-control, so I got my heart broken once, then twice, and then a couple more times.
 There’s no real cure for heartbreak, but there is an antidote.
 For some it’s eating comfort food or watching rom-coms while nursing a bottle of Cab Sauv, but personally I need something a bit more jarring.
 Something to shock my system so I can get back my freedom of thought and rediscover my love of all things that aren’t <i>him</i>.</p>

 <p class="pb3" style="max-width: 650px; margin: auto;">
 My antidote is travel.
-I book flights to far places, not to escape (this was a long distance love), but to reclaim my worth and my wants.
+I book flights to far places, not to escape, but to reclaim my worth and my wants.
 I often find that I need to change my surroundings and engage with the world outside myself to pull out of the heartbreak and into the next chapter.
 During this saga, I’ve discovered that different types of trips heal different parts of my soul and bring me back to life one piece at a time.</p>

 <p class="f2 pt4 pb3 lh-title" style="max-width: 650px; margin: auto; font-family: 'Gilroy-ExtraBold'">The First Heartbreak: Venice</p>